rabbitmq/rabbitmq-website/site/tutorial-six-python.md

     which is set to a random value for every request.
   * The request is send to an `rpc_queue` queue.
   * RPC worker (aka: server) is waiting for requests on that queue.
-    When request appears, it does the job and sends a message with the result back to the Client, using the queue from `reply_to` field.
+    When a request appears, it does the job and sends a message with the result back to the Client, using the queue from the `reply_to` field.
   * The client waits for data on the callback queue.
 When a message appears, it checks the `correlation_id` property.
-If it matches the the value from the request it returns the response to the application.
+If it matches the value from the request it returns the response to the application.

 Putting it all together
 -----------------------

-The code for our RPC server looks like that:
+The code for our RPC server looks like this:

     #!/usr/bin/env python
     import pika